jamespfennell/texcraft/README.md

 ## Trying it out

-The [Texcraft playground](https://play.texcraft.dev) is built with Texcraft
+Texcraft is designed to be _malleable_: it can be used for purposes other than the traditional document compilation process.
+We have developed a bunch of websites using Texcraft code that demonstrate this:

+- [knuthplass.dev](https://knuthplass.dev): interactive demo of the Knuth-Plass line breaker in TeX.
+- [Texcraft playground](https://play.texcraft.dev): run TeX "scripts" in the browser.
+- [ligkern.dev](https://ligkern.dev): run and analyze ligature/kern programs.
+- [hyphenate.dev](https://ligkern.dev): demo of the hyphenation algorithm inside TeX.

-    and can be used to run TeX scripts in the browser.
+All these websites compile some subset of the Texcraft Rust code to WASM so that it can run in the browser.

-Locally, with the Git repo checked out,
+There are also a bunch of CLI tools.
+In TeX language land, you can use
-    the Texcraft binary can also be used to run TeX scripts; e.g.,
+    the `texcraft` binary to run TeX scripts; e.g.,

 ```
 cargo run --bin texcraft run performance/benches/digits_of_pi.tex